 The answer to that question is not as clear cut, but it does not change the fact that you may be able to recover damages.
 For instance, a clerk in a law office may be in charge of filing documentation with a court.
 However, the attorney is ultimately responsible for making sure that those duties performed by the law clerk are performed in a timely manner.
 Such is the same with an attorney who is part of a large firm or even a corporation.
 In that case, it may be necessary to name the firm in the suit or grievance.
 Many actions will be dictated by the facts of each case.

-If you think that you may have been the victim of legal malpractice, contact the Law Office of Joseph Onwuteaka, P.C. today.
-We will take the time to advise you of your rights, help you preserve them, and thoroughly investigate your case.
-Call (713) 903-8339 or contact us online to schedule a free case consultation with a top Houston legal malpractice attorney who has the experience required to handle your case in an aggressive, strategic manner.
+If you think that you may have been the victim of legal malpractice, contact me today.
+I will take the time to advise you of your rights, help you preserve them, and thoroughly investigate your case.
+Call (713) 903-8339 or contact online to schedule a free case consultation.
+I am a top Houston legal malpractice attorney who has the experience required to handle your case in an aggressive, strategic manner.

-Our malpractice attorneys also have experience in other areas, including medical malpractice, personal injury cases, and criminal defense.
+As a malpractice attorney, I also have experience in other areas, including medical malpractice, personal injury cases, and criminal defense.

-The Law Office of Joseph Onwuteaka, P.C., will fight for your rights to help you successfully navigate the litigation process and get you the financial compensation that you deserve.
-We have maintained a consistent record of success in many different legal malpractice cases for over 30 years.
-Our law firm represents clients in Houston, Texas, and the surrounding areas.
+I will fight for your rights to help you successfully navigate the litigation process and get you the financial compensation that you deserve.
+For over 30 years, I have maintained a consistent record of success in many different legal malpractice cases.
+I represent clients in Houston, Texas, and the surrounding areas.